gkapoor1/htmlmail/README.txt

    [11]default [12]mail system.

-   Visit the HTML Mail settings page at admin/config/system/htmlmail to select a theme, pre-filter, and post-filter for your emails.
+   Visit the HTML Mail settings page at admin/config/system/htmlmail to select a theme, pre-filter, and post-filter for your messages.

 Theming